OG-CZ/aramotorhub/README.md

 For inquiries, suggestions, or support, please contact:

 - **Instagram**: [@_ogcz](https://www.instagram.com/_ogcz/)
-- credits to @leon for this readme format

 ---

 Let me know if you want this auto-formatted and placed directly into your repo’s `README.md`, or if you'd like additional badges or license section (MIT, etc.) added.